ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 Users can specify the tables to be managed in replication in the aku configuration file.
 To specify replication tables, users need to add table information to the replication property section in the format [user name].[table name].

+Each replication table is separated by a comma, and more than one replication table can be written on a single line.

 Here's an example of configuring tables *T1* to *T9* to be split and managed across three replications.

 ```bash